jlleongarcia/jlleongarcia/content/blog/dev-astro-components.md

 npx wrangler pages project list #this are the ones you uploaded already npx wrangler pages deployment list
 ```

+One **Final Step** (Thanks to [Project Brackets YT Video!](https://www.youtube.com/watch?v=aRYt02Mgy90)

+Remember to go to `Cloudflare Web UI` -> Workers and pages -> Select the project name as you uploaded with the CLI -> Custom Domains

+* If your domain is not with Cloudflare, they will ask you to use their **Name Authoritative NameServers**

+Something like: fattouche.ns.cloudflare.com, leanna.ns.cloudflare.com

 {{< /dropdown >}}